 The most critical function of UEBA is the ability to detect suspicious activities that might be the result of malicious intent, and flag the individuals who perform them as insider threats before they can cause significant damage.

 Security orchestration, automation, and response (SOAR) tools are cybersecurity solutions designed to allow organizations to collect data and alerts on security threats generated by multiple sources.

 Many organizations use SOAR solutions within their security operations center (SOC) to augment other security tools like security information and event management (SIEM).
 A SOC can use the automated functions of SOAR to deal with threats more quickly and efficiently in addition to reducing staff workloads and standardizing security incident response processes.

-SOAR assists the SOC analysts in decision-making and groups all the information together.
-SOAR can detect suspicious activities such as multiple users created in your system and let the analysts in the SOC decide how to act against these users.
-Additionally, SOAR provides SOC analysts with playbooks they can use to run automated workflows and performs various actions to contain and mitigate threats.
+SOAR assists the SOC analysts in decisionmaking and groups all the information together.
+SOAR can detect suspicious activities, such as multiple users created in your system, and let the analysts in the SOC decide how to act against these users.
+Additionally, SOAR provides SOC analysts with playbooks they can use to run automated workflows and perform various actions to contain and mitigate threats.
 These capabilities reduce the potential to cause critical damage.

 Protecting your business against insider threats is as important as traditional cybersecurity practices that focus on external threats.
 However, insider threats are often much harder to detect than threats from outside the organization that cannot be blocked by antivirus and firewalls.
 By looking for insider threat indicators, you can stay ahead, and respond to one of the biggest threats facing your organization.

-In terms of threat solutions, Exabeam offers security tools, such as SOAR and UEBA, which can recognize suspicious employee behavior that might indicate malicious intent.
+In terms of threat solutions, Exabeam offers capabilities such as SIEM, UEBA and SOAR, which can help recognize suspicious employee behavior that might indicate malicious intent.
 Read more about Exabeam’s solutions to see how you can develop a better security strategy and protect your environments and systems from a range of internal and external threats.